DetokProject/Detok/README.md

 # Detok
-etect copyright infringement all over the world
+Detect copyright infringement all over the world